msolo/iMavis/docs/help.md

-# Mavis Help
+# Mavis AAC Help

-Mavis has a few features designed to make composing messages easier.
+Mavis AAC has a few features designed to make composing messages easier.
 This application was designed and built for a specific person who was a very competent typist, but who also possessed a distinct antipathy for computing technology.

 The default settings and capabilities were strongly influenced by her needs and abilities as well as my best guesses on how to make living with this technology easier for her.
 There are many possible ways to modify and improve the software for specific needs.